 - considered to be at risk of glaucoma, as advised by an optician

-- aged 40 or over and their mother, father, brother, sister, son or daughter has been diagnosed with glaucoma
+- aged 40 or over and your mother, father, brother, sister, son or daughter has been diagnosed with glaucoma

 - receiving benefit (Income Support, Income-based Jobseeker’s Allowance or Pension Credit Guarantee Credit)